newrelic/demo-newrelic-instrumentation/README.md

         "deploy_script_path": "deploy/logging_in_context/roles"

-This instrumentation is dependent on the application to generate a log file in its directory named `application.log.json` For example if a service was being deployed with the V3-Deployer with an id of "node1" on an AWS EC2 instance, the log file should be in the path /home/ec2-user/node1/application.log.json
+This instrumentation is dependent on the application to generate a log file in its directory named `application.log.json` For example if a service was being deployed with the demo-deployer with an id of "node1" on an AWS EC2 instance, the log file should be in the path /home/ec2-user/node1/application.log.json

 ## Contributing
-We encourage your contributions to improve V3 Instrumentation!
+We encourage your contributions to improve demo-newrelic-instrumentation!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

 ## License
-V3-Newrelic-instrumentation is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+demo-newrelic-instrumentation is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.